Ashutosh2407/dmproj/flask_prog/readme.md

 After finding TF-IDF for each document and user query, we need to calculate cosine similarity.Cosine similarity is a measure of similarity between two non-zero vectors of an inner product space that measures the cosine of the angle between them.
 Content-based filtering, also referred to as cognitive filtering, recommends items based on a comparison between the content of the items and a user profile.
 The content of each item is represented as a set of descriptors or terms, typically the words that occur in a document.

+Procedure:
+The recommender system is very similar to the search feature.

+1)After loading data, Wine recommender removes stop words and tokenize each word.

+2)Wine recommender calculates TF_IDF score for each token.

+3)After setting TF_IDF for training data, Wine Recommender takes user query and perform stemming and lemmatization on the user query.
+Wine Recommender also tokenizes user query and calculates TF_IDF for each token.

+4)After finding all TF_IDF of training data and user query, Wine Recommender calculates cosine similarities between document and user query.
+Wine Recommender will show the top 3 similar wines based on the user query.

+Output